jelisser/AskUs-Logging/README.md

 - Security paths

 ## Credits
 This application was created by Ben Ruedinger and Juliana Lisser.
-The concept of this application was created by Ben through his current work at the university library where he a real need for a simple extensible application that libraries could leverage.
+The concept of this application was created by Ben through his current work at the university library where he saw a real need for a simple extensible application that libraries could leverage.

 Project management and interface design was handled by Ben.
 Systems architecture, deployment and version control was handeled by Juliana.